Free College Starts Here. Do you qualify? Click here

 This course traces developments since the end of the Civil War with emphasis on reconstruction, the industrialization of America and her emergence as a world power, the two World Wars, and America’s role since World War II.
 Placement at ENG 101 level strongly advised.

-SOC 102, Contemporary Social Problems | 3 Semester Hours
+SOC 102 – Contemporary Social Problems: 3 Semester Hours

-ECO 201, Microeconomics | 3 Semester Hours
+ECO 201 – Microeconomics: 3 Semester Hours

-In this course, students study the basic principles of economics including economic theory related to the operation of business firms such as supply, demand, price determination, production costs, competition, resource markets, and international trade.
-Placement at ENG 101 level strongly advised.
+In this course, students study the basic principles of microeconomics including economic theory related to the operation of business firms.
+Topics include supply, demand, price determination, production costs, competition, resource markets, and international trade.
+Students will explore market structures, associated pricing power, and cost structures.
+Students will also evaluate investments and business strategies, the role of antitrust law, market failures, and government regulation.

-ECO 202, Macroeconomics | 3 Semester Hours
+ECO 202 – Macroeconomics: 3 Semester Hours

 GOV 201, American Government | 3 Semester Hours